wesleyguirra/wesguirra.github.io/README.md

 ## Education, Formation and Specializations
 #### **Pontifícia Universidade Católica do Rio Grande do Sul**
-MBA in Business Technology: AI, Data Sciense and Big Data, Information Technology (2023)
+MBA in Business Technology: AI, Data Science and Big Data, Information Technology (2023)
 #### **ENIAC**
-Superior Analysis and System's Development (2017)
+Superior Analysis and System Development (2017)
 #### Accomplishments
-- Developed `API`, `Web App` and `Mobile` App with focus on solving relationship problems between medics and patients
+- Developed `API`, `Web App` and `Mobile` Apps with focus on solving relationship problems between medics and patients
-- Developed `API` and `iOS App` to solve problem with find of medicines in city of Guarulhos - SP
+- Developed `API` and `iOS App` to solve problems with finding medicines in the city of Guarulhos - SP
 ---
 #### Specializations
 - **AWS** IoT Foundation: Telemetry